smallcloudai/refact/README.md

 ```

 `perm-storage` is a volume that is mounted inside the container.
 All the configuration files, downloaded weights and logs are stored here.
-`refact-database` is a volume for database where server stores your statistics from plugin.
+`refact-database` is a volume for database where server stores statistics from your users.

 To upgrade the docker, delete it using `docker kill XXX` (the volume `perm-storage` will retain your
 data), run `docker pull smallcloud/refact_self_hosting` and run it again.